OleSkaar/Plunder/Index/Combat.md

 ### Simultaneous actions
 In each phase, everyone who wants to act declares their actions, following the declaration order.
 Then, they roll a d20.
 Sort the rolls from highest to lowest, and resolve them in that order.
 Actions by combatants early in the round can invalidate actions of combatants who act later.
 It's not possible to redeclare actions.

 For example: Regdar the fighter is fighting an orc.
-The orc wants to shove Regdar away, while Regdar is trying to hit the orc with his sword.
+The orc wants to shove Regdar away, while Regdar is trying to grapple the orc.
 Regdar rolls 15, while the orc rolls 18.
 The orc goes first, and pushes Regdar out of melee range.
-Regdar is now out of melee range, so his attack now misses despite rolling successfully.
+Regdar is now out of melee range, so his grapple fails despite rolling successfully.

 #### Advantage and disadvantage
 If an action by an earlier combatant confers advantage or disadvantage on a later roll, that combatant rolls a second d20 when their action is being resolved, and uses that result.

 ### Movement
-If there is conflict of who will reach a space in the movement phase, the player needs to succeed on a Dexterity check to be first.
+Everyone who wants to move in the movement phases rolls Dexterity.

 ## Attacking
 When you attack someone, the target number is your relevant attack target plus the enemy's Defense.
 If the roll is equal or higher than the target, it's a hit.